 Instruments of Variation: introduction

-In general law, a variation takes effect from the date of the instrument and if it gave rise to a loss to someone’s estate, there will be a transfer of value.
-But provided the instrument satisfies the conditions of IHTA84/S142, it will be treated for inheritance tax purposes as if the redirection of property that formed part of the deceased’s estate (IHTM04029) had been made by the deceased.
-Where this applies, the redirection of property is not a transfer of value, IHTA84/S17 (a).
+In general law a variation takes effect from the date of the instrument.
+If it gave rise to a loss to someone’s estate there will be a transfer of value.
+However if the instrument satisfies the conditions of IHTA84/S142 it will be treated for inheritance tax purposes as if the redirection of property that formed part of the deceased’s estate (IHTM04029) had been made by the deceased.
+Where this applies the redirection of property is not a transfer of value (IHTA84/S17 (a)).

 In our view the word ‘disposition’ as used in IHTA84/S142 (1) refers